Questions? We're always open. 📞

 How to Get Started with Construction Factoring

-1. Apply online — basic business info plus a sample invoice
+1. Apply online — share basic business info and a sample invoice

-2. We verify your customers — credit checks on your clients, not you
+2. We verify your customers — we run credit checks on your clients, not you

-3. Get approved — most construction companies are approved within 24 hours
+3. Get approved — most construction businesses hear back within 24 hours

-4. Submit invoices — upload invoices as you generate them and receive same-day advances
+4. Submit invoices — as you create invoices, upload them to receive advances that same day

-Apply now or call to speak with a construction financing specialist.
+Apply now or give us a call to chat with a construction financing specialist.

 Frequently Asked Questions